Taconic Mountains: Central Segment and Upper Hoosic River Valley Region

 From Catamount Ski Area north to the Hoosic River Valley, a straight-line distance of about 50 miles, the crest initially shifts slightly west.
 Notable summits in the southern part of this segment are Bald Mountain, 1768 ft, and Harvey Mountain, 2057 ft, as well as Beebe Hill, 1726 ft, with its summit fire tower.

-Several miles to the northeast of Harvey Mountain is West Stockbridge Mountain and the Lenox Mountain massif; taken together, modern conservationists have named these two separate areas Yokun Ridge, an 9 mi zone extending from the Massachusetts Turnpike to the southerly neighborhoods of Pittsfield at elevations ranging between roughly 1000 and 2000 ft.
+Several miles to the northeast of Harvey Mountain is West Stockbridge Mountain and the Lenox Mountain massif; local conservationists in 1971 named these two landforms Yokun Ridge to emphasize their perceived continuity.
+Yokun Ridge is about 9 mi and extends from the Massachusetts Turnpike to the southerly neighborhoods of Pittsfield at elevations ranging between roughly 1000 and 2000 ft.

 At Pittsfield, the crest shifts west once again to hills contained within Pittsfield State Forest and the contiguous Balance Rock Park and Bates Memorial State Park, where heights include Holy Mount 1968 ft, (once the location of religious rituals practiced by a former Shaker community) and Berry Hill 2200 ft, notable for its extensive stands of wild azalea.